hydroffice/hyo2_soundspeed/docs/in_brief.rst

 * *SSP Manager*, an application developed at the `Center for Coastal and Ocean Mapping (CCOM, UNH) <http://ccom.unh.edu/>`_ as part of the HydrOffice framework.

-In the integration of all these implementations to the current hydro-package several improvements have been introduced to enhance code maintainability, as well as to also to support Python 3 (from the original Python 2 only implementation) and to store the collected data for further processing and analysis.
+In the integration of all these implementations to the current package several improvements have been introduced to enhance code maintainability, as well as to also to support Python 3 (from the original Python 2 only implementation) and to store the collected data for further processing and analysis.